aravind-sadharani/chandraveena/src/blog/grammar-of-music/index.md

 *A Timeline of Indian Classical Music*

+## Gram, Murchhana, Jaati

 <mark>
-First, let us explain the concepts of *Gram*, *Jaati* and *Murchhana*.
-Briefly, a *Gram* is a subdivision of an octave into a set of musical notes (7 or 12?).
-A *Jaati* is a reference musical scale formed by taking seven (or fewer?) notes from a *Gram*.
-Finally, a *Murchhana* is a musical scale derived from a Jaati by a cyclical permutation of its notes.
-In other words, a Murchhana is formed from a Jaati by beginning at some starting note and going up the notes till the octave is completed with respect to the starting note.
+To better understand the difference *Adhara Shadaj* brought in Indian Classical Music, first, let us explain the concepts of *Gram*, *Murcchana* and *Jaati*.
+Briefly, a *Gram* is a collection of tones / notes that forms the basis for Murchhana.
+How are these tones/notes identified ?

+Early in the evolution of Indian Classical Music, maybe even as early as 3rd/4th century AD, people studying / experimenting in music recoginsed 3 very important ratios. *Pancham Bhav* or the Fifth ratio, *Madhyam Bhav* or the Fourth ratio which is nothing but inverse Fifth and *Gandhar Bhav* or the Major 3rd which is also known as Antara Gandhar.
+These ratios formed the basis for division of an octave into tones / notes.
+With all 3 ratios recognised, an octave was divided into 22 sub-divisions called *Srutis*.

+Now, *Gram* literally means a village.
+A village formed by a collection of people from same community / ethnicity.
+Applying the same principles, 3 musical *Grams* were created and recognised. *Shadaj Gram*, *Madhyam Gram* and *Gandhar Gram*.
+The names are self-explanatory!
+Collection of notes formed on the basis of ratios.
+So, basically, the notes of a Grama should be related so as to be in consonance with each other.

+Here is an interesting fact.
+If you take any starting ratio, and continue a cycle of fifths (Pancham Bhav), after 11 iterations, you will reach a ration close to Octave ratio of the starting ratio.
+These 11 correspond to today's nomenclature of Tivra / Komal notes.
+Similarly, if you do the same with Madhyam Bhav, you will reach another set of 11 ratios.
+While Antara Gandhar was recognised as an important ratio since its a dominanat harmonic, a cycle of 3rds starts repeating itself after just 3 iterations.
+It isnt useful enough for sub dividing the octave, but important enough to be recognised as an ratio.

+A collection of seven successive ascending / descending notes is defined as *Murchhana*.
+The word *Murchh* literally means "to increase".
+Here, the consonance of notes is assumed.
+This formed the basis for *Jaati* and modern day *Ragas*.
+Lets understand this with an example.
+For that purpose, I am taking a simple well known scale today, as a starting point.
+The scale is Shanakarabharanam / Bilawal / Major scale.
+The notes are

+Sa Re Ga ma Pa Dha Ni Sa'

+The full tone notes are called Tivra represented by capitalised syllable, and the half note represented by small case is called komal.
+Sa' is the octave note of Sa.
+Now, let us do a scale change.
+We will start this scale from ma , and go up the octave.

+ma Pa Dha Ni Sa' Re' Ga'

+Now, this forms an octave scale.
+So, whats the big deal here ?
+Let us now transpose this scale to today's understanding of *Adhara Shadaj*, maintaining the ratios between the notes.
+The transposed scale would be :

+Sa Re Ga Ma Pa Dha Ni

+which is nothing but Raga Kalyani / Yaman.
+So you see, change in scale creates a new melody.
+In days when the concept of a fixed fundamental didnt exist, new scales were formed by scale change of *Murchhana*. *Jaatis* were the actual melodic structure formed from a Murchhana based on Lakshanas and Lakshayas.
+Jaatis could be Sampoorna (all 7 notes of the Murcchana), Shadav (hexatonic) or Audava (pentatonic).
+The Jaatis became what we today call as *Ragas*.

 </mark>

 <p></p>

 <mark>

-In contrast, an *Adhara Shadaj* means that the starting note is fixed.
+Now coming to todays' music, in contrast, an *Adhara Shadaj* means that the starting note is fixed.
 Musical scales are then derived by taking sets of 5, 6 or 7 notes from an octave.
 The octave can be considered to be divided into 12 notes, but these 12 positions merely represent a reference value for each of the 12 notes.
 The actual shade of each note depends on the Raga or musical scale.
+Its important to note that the principle of consonance among the choice of notes is as relevant today.
+Ragas today are performed to the accompaniment of a drone instrument, Tanpura, which not only provides the *Adhara Shadaj* reference, but also forms an rich harmonic envelope.
+A tanpura is generally tuned to be in Samvaad (Consonant) to the notes of the Raga chosen.

+Taking the above example, in todays' music, both Shankarabharanam and Kalyani would be performed to the same fundamental tonic or Adhara Shadaj, whereas earlier it was perfomed with a scale shift.
 </mark>

 <p></p>

 <mark>
-As you can see, there is a significant difference between the way musical scales were constructed in the pre-Adhara Shadaj era and how they are understood today in the post-Adhara Shadaj era.
+As you can see, there are similarities and differences between the way musical scales were constructed in the pre-Adhara Shadaj era and how they are understood today in the post-Adhara Shadaj era.
 </mark>

 <p></p>